Yellow excavator working a cleared Texas ranch pasture with mesquite stumps ground out under the bud ring

 When mesquite removal gets paired with other work

 Mesquite rarely grows alone.
 Most pastures we clear have mesquite plus cedar plus brush, and the right job ships all three at once: mulch the trunks, grind out the bud rings, brush out the understory.
+For whole-property pasture restoration jobs, see our land clearing page.
 Quoting it as one pass saves time and money versus three visits.